riki343/slate/source/index.html.md

-chatId      | integer | id of chat room messageType | string  | can be: "event" or "general" messageId   | integer | id of chat room message
+chatId      | integer | id of chat room messageType | string  | can be: "event" or "general" messageId   | integer | id of chat room message userName    | string  | username of user that post a message userAvatar  | string  | avatar url of user that post a message

 <aside class="notice">
  action contain "post_message"